Bustard History, Family Crest & Coats of Arms

 The surname Bustard was first found in the Pipe Rolls where Walter Buistard was listed in 1159 and the singular name Bustard was found in 1162.
 Later, Robert Boistard was recorded in the Feet of Fines for Yorkshire in 1231.
 Robert Bustarde was recorded in Whitby, North Yorkshire in 1343.

 The Yorkshire Poll Tax Rolls of 1379 included entries for Robertus Bustardbank and Johannes Bustard.
 Both held landsa there at that time.

 Early History of the Bustard family

-Another 278 words (20 lines of text) covering the year 1600 is included under the topic Early Bustard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bustard research.
+Another 51 words (4 lines of text) covering the years 1600 and are included under the topic Early Bustard History in all our PDF Extended History products and printed products wherever possible.

 Bustard Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bustard have been found, including Bustard, Busteed, Busterd and others.